 Koichi Takada Architects have envisioned a new approach to humanize high-rise living, instinctively interconnected with the natural environment, and grounded in human experience.

 In the age of the super-tower and dense hyper-Manhattan tower typographies, there is an urgency for sprouting vertical villages to feel human, to somehow still ground us to the earth despite their soaring, exhilarating and often farfetched statures.
 Such is the approach for Koichi Takada – and Skye by Crown Group is the first built specimen of Takada’s unprecedented and detail-driven, human-focused design for high rise.

 Sculptural and visionary, Skye by Crown Group has been informed by naturally occurring phenomena of light, Aurora Borealis.
-Its undulating façade follows the terrestrial aurora wave, and its gentle but striking fall to earth.
-A veil of bronze-hued cylindrical columns resemble great lengths of bamboo, and draw the eye skyward, channelling light up, and then back down to earth.
+Its undulating façade follows the terrestrial aurora wave and its gentle but striking fall to earth.
+A veil of bronze-hued cylindrical columns resemble great lengths of bamboo and draw the eye skyward, channeling light up, and then back down to earth.

 There is an urgency for sprouting vertical villages to feel human, to somehow still ground us to the earth despite their soaring, exhilarating and often farfetched statues.

 Takada habitually takes cues from the natural environment, with the idea that this coerces a far richer experience of architecture – and life.
 One, two and three bedroom apartments across 20 light-filled floors each magnet the outside in, with floor-to-ceiling glass windows, and unexpected openings that quietly reveal the cityscape beyond the building’s walls.
 Resort style amenities, winter gardens and wide, sun-drenched balconies are peaceful outdoor urban sanctuaries – each providing a seamless ebb and flow between indoor and outdoor space.